hbhfly/cloud-commerce-datahub-sample-setup/README.md

 ### Update the Custom Extensions

-1. Update the <custom-extension> folder.
+1. Update the ccv2 example folder that is used for custom extensions.
  - Change the generic folder name to the name of your custom extension.
  - Add the extension configuration information to the folder.
 2. Repeat these steps for each custom extension.